shams-nahid/My-Daily-AWS-Study/public/Other Services/02 Cloudformation.md

   - Allow `Create`, `Update`, `Delete` stacks across multiple accounts and regions
 - `Change Sets`: Allow to show the changes preview.
 - `Stack Instances`: Reference to a original stack in another account

+### Properties

+- `cfn-init`: Used to retrieve metadata, install packages, run services
+- `cfn-signal`: Send signal for create or wait, use to synchronize the resources
+- `cfn-get-metadata`: Use to retrieve metadata for a service or resources
+- `cfn-hup`: Upon checking the metadata, execute custom hooks when changes are detected